UCL/research-computing-with-cpp/02cpp1/sec01StandardLibrary.md

 ### The `typedef` Keyword

 Types in C++ can grow to be quite long and complicated for certain kinds of objects, especially when namespaces are also involved.
-Furthermore, we often wants type names to be more indicative of what we actually want to use them for: the name `IntMatrix` is more helpful than `std::vector< std::vector <int>>`!
+Furthermore, we often want type names to be more indicative of what we actually want to use them for: the name `IntMatrix` is more helpful than `std::vector< std::vector <int>>`!
 We can assign an alias for any type by using the `typedef` keyword like so:
 ```cpp
 typedef std::vector< std::vector<int> > = IntMatrix;
 ```